Skip to main content

 Emotion-Focused & Experiential Therapy

-Works with emotions and the body as a guide to healing — drawing on emotion focused therapy (EFT) and somatic, body-based approaches.
+Works with emotions and the body as a guide to healing, including emotion focused therapy (EFT) and somatic approaches.

 Emotion-focused and experiential therapy at Succoris Psychology